 - About the District / region / community / etc. Here's the scoop on that page.

 - Start compiling a complete list of links to news articles you want on the site.
+Positive media coverage, press releases, any press mentions, anything with your name on it.
 These will go on your News & Events page.
 I would be happy to put them up there for you IF you can get me your list early in the process.
 Otherwise, it will be up to you.

 - Start a list of any other content you might want on the site.

 - Install Slack.
 Seriously.
 Do this.
 It takes five minutes to get set up on Slack and even less time to learn how to use it.
 Slack is free and it is far and away superior to email as a campaign communication tool.
 If the campaign is on Slack, you can add a webdev channel and all of my communication can take place there (and everyone on that channel can see it, too).

 - Go here to NationBuilder's "How to Run For Office" course.
 There are about twenty short videos that explain not only the process of running for office.
 These videos are short.
 The videos take what you need to do to run for office, and break those down into manageable steps.
 Most importantly, they cover digital organization.
 Digital organization will pay off in donations, volunteers, and eventually votes.
 Watching these videos may be the most important thing you do!

 - Read this PDF from Storefront Political on the basics of running for office.
 Practical advice!

 - Read this checklist from Campaigns and Elections

 Set up the bank account to take donations (do not send me your bank account info - I do not need it and I do not want it).
 You might need a lawyer to do this for you properly, depending on the campaign finance laws applicable to your campaign.